EU to announce 'harder, faster' Belarus sanctions

 The violence has included rape of men and women in detention, torture, and beatings so severe that they have left victims permanently disabled.

-Lukashenko has also stuffed his inner circle with "siloviki" - intelligence and military chiefs - in a sign that he is not intending to back down, according to Artyom Shraibman, an expert at the Carnegie Moscow Centre, a think tank.
+And Lukashenko has stuffed his inner circle with "siloviki" - intelligence and military bosses - in a sign that he is not intending to back down, according to Artyom Shraibman, an expert at the Carnegie Moscow Centre, a think tank.

 "By involving all the security services in the crackdown, Lukashenko is bonding them to him with a shared fear for their safety in the event that the protesters win," Shraibman said.